-An Operator drilling in the South Central Oklahoma Oil Province, or SCOOP set casing higher than the planned depth (11,433-ft. in the 12.25-in. hole section), leaving the fragile Red Fork formation exposed.
-The operator was unable to achieve the desired FIT to 14.0 lb/gal EMW to continue drilling the interval.
+An operator drilling in the South Central Oklahoma Oil Province (SCOOP) set casing higher than the planned depth (11,433-ft. in the 121⁄4-in. hole section), exposing the fragile Red Fork formation.
+The operator was unable to achieve the desired formation integrity test (FIT) to 14.0 lb/gal equivalent mud weight (EMW) to continue drilling the interval.
 The formation began to break down at approximately 2070 psi and the FIT was deemed unsuccessful.

-The mud weight was cut back to 13.1 reducing the ECD on the formation and the operator drilled to TD.
+The mud weight was reduced to 13.1 lb/gal reducing the equivalent circulating density (ECD) on the formation and the operator drilled to total depth (TD).
 The operator was extremely satisfied to regain full returns and to achieve a successful FIT.